-$d{effect} = rac{Variance\ using\ survey\ sampling\ methodology}{Variance\ using\ simple\ random\ sampling}$
+$$d{effect} = \frac{Variance \, u \sin g \, survey \, sampling \, methodology}{Variance \, u \sin g \, simple \, random \, sampling}$$

-There were two types of survey sampling methodologies applied in SILC 2023, a Stratified Simple Random Sample (SSRS) for wave 1 and 2, and a stratified two-staged cluster methodology for waves 3 to 6.
+There were two types of survey sampling methodologies applied in SILC 2022, a Stratified Simple Random Sample (SSRS) for wave 1s, and a stratified two-staged cluster methodology for waves 2 to 6.
+Both design effects were calculated separately before combining through weighting the respective variances.

-The design effect for SILC 2023 was found to be in the range of 2.4 to 7.8 - depending on the statistic being investigated.
-A design effect of 2.4 means that 2.4 times as many observations were needed in the SILC 2023 sample to achieve the same level of precision than from a similarly sized simple random sample.
+The design effect for SILC 2022 was found to be in the range of 1.39 to 4.94 - depending on the statistic being investigated.
+A design effect of 1.39 means that 1.39 times as many observations were needed in the SILC 2022 sample to achieve the same level of precision than from a similarly sized simple random sample.